 - Now, launch the command-line inside the Platform-Tools folder.

 - Power off your phone completely.
 Then hold the Volume Down and Power buttons simultaneously to boot it into Fastboot Mode.

 - Connect your phone to your PC using a USB cable.

 - Enter the following command to temporarily boot the Magisk patched boot image on your Mi A2/Mi A2 Lite:

 fastboot boot boot-image-filename.img

-- Now, download and install Termux (Terminal Emulator) on your phone
+- Once Magisk Manager is fully installed, download and install Termux (Terminal Emulator) on your phone

 - Once installed, launch Termux and enter the following command: